-Chama River: Monday-morning flows below El Vado and Abiquiu were 100 cfs and 58.4 cfs, respectively.
-Fishing for trout below El Vado Lake was good when using black streamer flies and nightcrawler worms.
+Chama River: Monday-morning flows below El Vado and Abiquiu were 2,990 cfs and 45.9 cfs, respectively.
+We had no reports this week from below El Vado Lake.
 Fishing for trout below Abiquiu Lake was good when using Woolly Bugger and leech pattern flies.
 Please remember, from the river-crossing bridge on U.S. Highway 84 at Abiquiu upstream 7 miles to the base of Abiquiu Dam is special trout waters with a bag limit of two trout only.